Actipro/WPF-Controls/Documentation/topics/syntaxeditor/text-parsing/core-text/index.md

 ## Line Terminators

-While the text framework can load text using any sort of standard line terminator character sequence, the framework internally tracks all line terminators as a single line feed character.
-Text can easily be exported back out with any line terminator.
+The text framework can load text using any standard line terminator character sequence.
+Document snapshots can return the line terminator kind that is used within the document and report when mixed line terminators are used.
+Text can easily be normalized to any line terminator.

 See the [Line Terminators](line-terminators.md) topic for more information.